LNailer/newsletter-form/README.md

 Initial design, spacing and colour is more or less perfect now for mobile.
 No form functionality.
 Will for desktop responsive state next, which is 1440px.

+===
+20/01/2025 - (Monday) 7:52 pm
+just ddid another 40m of good progress have got desktop card shape and image positioned. need to centre text on the left and add drop shadow.